 It wasn’t too long ago that personalized direct mail – a piece of mail specifically addressed to, and aimed at, the recipient – was the “new thing” in direct marketing services.
 It enjoyed a surge of popularity for a time, but rising postal rates, along with the advent of digital ad channels, stunted its growth.
-However, with the addition of both multi-channel and
+However, with the addition of both multi-channel and omni-channel sales efforts, personalized direct mail — being helped along by carefully targeted marketing efforts — is evolving into a better version of itself.

 In its recent “2016 Statistical Fact Book,” the Direct Marketing Association (DMA) notes that while direct mail is not dead, its volume has dropped in the past decade, due in part to the aforementioned rising postal rates.

 “However, more marketers are adding mail to their array of integrated marketing tactics, because the engagement is growing as the clutter declines,” the DMA notes.
-“Personalization and relevance
+“Personalization and relevance is key.
+Costs are high, but scale and ROI remain strong when direct mail is delivered to a well-targeted audience.”

 Even better, research is showing that the so-called “Millennial Generation” – those between the ages of 18 and 34 – are “most likely to read and respond to direct mail.”
 That’s according to the U.K.’s Royal Mail MarketReach division, which recently published the findings of its “Life Stages of Mail” study.